-3 Enrollment Date
+Enrollment Date

-Notice that Ted's enrollment date was changed from 8/1 to 8/8 by the rebuild process.
-Even though Ted has attendance data prior to that date, 8/8 was chosen because individual streaks can't go any earlier than the streak type start date.
+Notice that Ted's enrollment date was changed from 9/1 to 8/4 by the rebuild process.
+There are two reasons why 8/4 was chosen.
+The first is that Ted has attendance data going back to June, so the rebuild process knew his enrollment date should be earlier than 9/1.
+The second reason 8/4 was chosen is because individual streaks can't go any earlier than the streak type start date, so Ted's attendance prior to 8/4 is ignored.